 Stroke Alert protocols are defined for each stage of stroke treatment, including:

-- The patient’s arrival to the emergency room, where the patient is rapidly triaged into our Stroke Alert protocol
+The patient’s arrival to the emergency room, where the patient is rapidly triaged into our Stroke Alert protocol

-- Immediately, the patient is seen by emergency nurses and physicians, utilizing state-of-the-art CT imaging and lab services available 24 hours a day
+Immediately, the patient is seen by emergency nurses and physicians, utilizing state-of-the-art CT imaging and lab services available 24 hours a day

-- Physician consultation occurs between the emergency physicians and other specialists, including neurologists, neurosurgeons, neuroradiologists, critical care physicians, or neuro-interventionalists
+Physician consultation occurs between the emergency physicians and other specialists, including neurologists, neurosurgeons, neuroradiologists, critical care physicians, or neuro-interventionalists

-The acronym FAST is an easy way to remember signs of stroke and what to do if you think a stroke has occurred.
+The stroke acronym BE FAST is an easy way to remember signs of stroke and what to do if you think a stroke has occurred.
 However, it is important to always keep in mind that the most important thing to do is to immediately call 911 for emergency assistance.